llongi/llongi-blog/_posts/0092-finally_update.markdown

 I've gone through all the pages in the blog here and updated them, so they should reflect current reality better.
 I'm hoping to keep the blog more up-to-date in the future.
-I've promised myself I'd use it to document the resurrection of my oldest hobby: N-scale model trains.
+I've promised myself I'd use it to document the resurrection of my oldest hobby: [N-scale model trains][10].
 More on that soon.

 [1]: http://www.inilabs.com/ "iniLabs Ltd."
 [2]: https://www.ini.uzh.ch/ "Institute of Neuroinformatics, UZH/ETHZ"